-El Camino College conducts planned drills and/or tabletop exercises at least once a year.
+El Camino College conducts planned drills at least once a year.
 Students and employees are encouraged to participate in the evacuation and shelter-in-place drills and receive helpful information about emergency preparedness.
 Furthermore, these drills not only help reduce confusion for students and employees during emergencies, but also allows for an opportunity to ask questions and communicate concerns.
+Student Health Services Health Promotion Tabling (when on campus activities resume)